-The potential secondary modules are catch and effort (30%) and bycatch sampling (30%).
-The estimated effort devoted to the catch and effort module is based upon sampling during the roughly 156 days of open black sea bass fishing season in Rhode Island in 2016 (42% of the year).
+The potential secondary modules are catch and effort (25%) and bycatch sampling (25%).
+The project effort allocated to the catch and effort module refer to the sampling that occurs while the fishery is open.
+Although the fishery is open for a large portion of the year, black sea bass is often caught and retained as a non-target species.
 The project effort allocated to the bycatch module reflects sampling efforts conducted while the commercial black sea bass fishing season is closed and while participant vessels are targeting other species but still interacting with black sea bass as bycatch.